WHAT IS THE BURLESON HEALTH RESOURCE CENTER?

-Low-cost medical and dental care for uninsured persons through the Brazos Valley Community Action Agency (BVCAA) Family Clinic, Health for All, among others
+- Low-cost medical and dental care through Health Point, the Brazos Valley Community Action Agency (BVCAA), Health for All, and others

-Counseling and services for children and women at-risk through Twin City Mission and Sexual Assault Resource Center, among others
+- Counseling and services for children and women at-risk through Twin City Mission Domestic Violence Services, Phoebe's Home, and Sexual Assault Resource Center, among others

-Rent assistance through the Brazos Valley Council of Governments (BVCOG) Housing Choice Voucher Program and thru the BVCAA’s Energy Housing Services Program
+- Rent and utility assistance through the Brazos Valley Council of Governments (BVCOG) Housing Choice Voucher Program and thru the BVCAA’s Energy Housing Services Program

 HOW CAN I ACCESS SERVICES OF THE BHRC?

-Call either BHRC office to speak with an Office Manager who will provide you with the information you need.
-You may request to meet with the Health Resource Coordinator or a representative of a partnering agency at the BHRC office nearest you.
-Please be prepared to present some form of identification, such a drivers license or Social Security card.
+Call either BHRC office and speak with the Office Manager who will provide you with the information you need and who may schedule an appointment for you to meet with a Health Resource Coordinator or a representative of a partnering agency at the BHRC office nearest you.
+Please be prepared to present some form of identification.

 CONTACT INFORMATION AND OFFICE HOURS: